-- (1) First, the proposed toll structure for the Louisville Southern Indiana Ohio River Bridges project changed in the last few years.
-Changes were made to the KIPDA travel demand forecasting model to reflect the changes in the toll structure. - (2) During 2017 and 2018, KIPDA staff have updated and calibrated the travel demand forecasting model.
-This activity involved updating the inputs to the model and developing new values for the parameters of the model.
-The resulting model was considered calibrated when the model outputs matched observed data (e.g., HPMS VMT), within reason, for the baseyear.
+(1) First, the proposed toll structure for the Louisville Southern Indiana Ohio River Bridges project changed in the last few years.
+Changes were made to the KIPDA travel demand forecasting model to reflect the changes in the toll structure.
+(2) During 2017 and 2018, KIPDA staff have updated and calibrated the travel demand forecasting model.
+This activity involved updating the inputs to the model was considered calibrated when the model outputs matched observed data (e.g., HPMS VMT), within reason, for the baseyear.
 This update established 2015 as the baseyear (the year on which calibration was based) for the model.